AntonioJimenezCarrasco/AntonioJimenezCarrasco/README.md

 - 👋 Hi, I’m @AntonioJimenezCarrasco
-- 👀 I’m interested in cybersecurity, finance and overall technology.
+- 👀 I work as a Cybersecurity Consultant.
-- 🌱 I’m currently learning networking/web pentesting and Python.
+- 🌱 I’m currently learning scripting and web development.
 - 💞️ I’m looking to collaborate on anything really, from Open Source to some paid gigs.
 - 📫 You can send me a DM on LinkedIn https://www.linkedin.com/in/antonio-jimenez-carrasco/